Drishtantham

-Drishtantham (The Vision) is a 2006 Malayalam film directed by M. P. Sukumaran Nair.
+Drishtantham (The Vision) is a 2006 Malayalam film written and directed by M. P. Sukumaran Nair.
 The film is about an ailing theeyattu artist, who is trapped between tradition and the diktats of the new world.
 Murali plays the lead role of Vasunni.
 The film received wide critical acclaim and won numerous awards including the Kerala State Film Award for Best Film and National Film Award for Best Feature Film in Malayalam.